google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • masking technique cards

-• Now stamp over the original image that you covered up, and continue to do this until you have the number of images showing behind the original image that you desire.
+• Now stamp over the original image that you covered up, overlapping your image onto the post it note shape, and continue to do this until you have the number of images showing behind the original image that you desire.
 This is where the use of the Stamp-A-Ma-Jig or Stamparatus could come in handy, but for this project I just used my own judgement since it was a fairly free-form effect I wanted.

 • Once you have the number of images stamped out that you desire, carefully peel up the cut out